wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 WANT TO KNOW MORE ABOUT AKLADIANS?
 ----------------------------------
-There is Timeline.txt in scenarios.
+There is Timeline.txt in scenarios directory.
 Also, Akladians originally had richer back story; however, I lost all my notes on the topic.
 The initial idea was to introduce barbarians into the civilised Wesnoth world.
 I mean barbarians like Huns -- wild, cruel, barbarians despising civilised people.